oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/6-deploy-the-demo-code-to-the-ci/deploy-the-demo-code-to-the-ci.md

     ![NPM install result](images/npm-install-result.png "NPM install results")

 3. The demo uses a file called `.env` stored at the root of the source code to keep important parameters which control the demo's behavior.
-   The source code includes a file called `.env.example` which contains defaults to many of those parameters but we would need to at least update the Twitter `Bearer Token` in this file for the demo to work properly (covered in a [previous lab](?lab=create-a-twitter-developer-account#Task3:CreatingaTwitterapp)).
+   The source code includes a file called `.env.example` which contains defaults to many of those parameters, but we would need to at least update the Twitter `Bearer Token` in this file for the demo to work properly (covered in a [previous lab](?lab=create-a-twitter-developer-account#Task3:CreatingaTwitterapp)).
    After updating `.env.example` we will rename it to `.env` for it to be picked up by the demo.
    As we've done before with the authentication configuration file, we are going to use the `nano` text editor to edit this file: